-The choice of an academic program is also influenced by factors such as gender, socio-economic status, better academic performance, parents' occupation and education level, and parental expectations (Adragna, 2009;Berzin, 2010;Domenico & Jones, 2006).
+The choice of an academic program is also influenced by factors such as gender, socio-economic status. better academic performance. parents' education level, occupation and and parental expectations (Adragna, 2009; Berzin, 2010; Domenico & Jones, 2006).
 These factors influence the norms against which adolescents compare themselves and the context within which goals are pursued.
-Several studies show that students all over the world are usually faced with a dilemma in making a career choice decision in their lives ??Bandura et (Issa & Nwalo, 2008).
+Several studies show that students all over the world are usually faced with a dilemma in making a career choice decision in their lives (Bandura et al. 2001; Cherian 1991; Issa & Nwalo 2008; Macgregor 2007; McMahon & Watson, 2005; Watson et al. 2010).
+In most cases, the choice of careers, subjects, and courses of study and the subsequent career paths to follow are a nightmare for prospective Senior High students (Issa & Nwalo, 2008).